snowplow-referer-parser/referer-parser/README.md

 ## referers.yml

-referer-parser identifies whether a URL is a known referer or not by checking it against the [`search.yml`] [search-yml] file; the intention is that this YAML file is reusable as-is by every language-specific implementation of referer-parser.
+referer-parser identifies whether a URL is a known referer or not by checking it against the [`referers.yml`] [referers-yml] file; the intention is that this YAML file is reusable as-is by every language-specific implementation of referer-parser.

+The file is broken out into sections for the different mediums that we support:

+* `unknown` for when we know the source, but not the medium
+* `email` for webmail providers
+* `social` for social media services
+* `search` for search engines

-The file lists known search engines by name, and for each, gives a list of the parameters used in that search engine URL to identify the keywords and a list of domains that the search engine uses, for example:
+Then within each section, we list each known provider (aka `source`) by name, and then which domains each provider uses.
+For search engines, we also list the parameters used in the search engine URL to identify the search `term`.
+For example:

 ```yaml
 Google: # Name of search engine referer